Almiraat/goFPU/README.md

-# That is not a phish!
+# This is not a phish!
 ![](media/pictures/Char.jpg)

 Hey there,